jayway/webpack-lab/watching/README.md

 },
 ```

 **That's it!** Run the watch script and try changing in the pcss and js files.
+This will update your bundle and if you reload the browser you can see the result.

 ## Webpack-dev-server with HMR